trampgeek/jobe/README.md

 ## Implementation status

+The current version of Jobe (Version 1.5) implements a subset of the originally documented API, sufficient for use by CodeRunner.
+It has been used for many years at the University of Canterbury for several years, running millions of submissions.
+It's also used by over 500 other CodeRunner sites around the world.
+It can be considered stable and secure, though it should be run only on a separate appropriately-firewalled server.

-The current version of Jobe (Version 1.3) implements a subset of the documented API, sufficient for use by CodeRunner.
-Only immediate-mode runs are supported, with run results being returned with the response to the POST of the run requests.
+With reference to the original API spec, onnly immediate-mode runs are supported, with run results being returned with the response to the POST of the run requests.
 Run results are not retained by the server (unless *run\_spec.debug* is true; see the API), so *get\_run\_status* always returns 404 not found.